Somatic Experiencing (SE) Therapy in San Diego

 At the heart of SE is the focus on the mind-body connection.
 The method was innovative in identifying the ‘freeze’ response induced by trauma in the body.
 These physical manifestations, ranging from tension and chronic pain to disrupted breathing patterns and heightened alertness, are key indicators of trauma stored in the body.
 SE is designed to facilitate the release of these physical expressions, aiding the healing process.

-Distinct from conventional therapies that primarily concentrate on psychological aspects, SE acknowledges the critical role of physical responses in experiencing and recovering from trauma and post-traumatic stress disorder (PTSD).
 By addressing these physical elements, SE provides a path to a more integrated recovery, uniting the mind and body.
 This forward-thinking approach has established SE as an influential and effective method in trauma therapy.

 How is Somatic Experiencing Therapy Different from Other Forms of Trauma Therapy?